wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

   curl -i -d "@EdgeMaximumConfiguration.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration
   ```

-  This will be set as the configuration of a running Edge Data Store.
+  This will be set as the configuration for the running Edge Data Store.
 The configuration takes effect immediately after the command completes.